-Roasting Procedure: The kernels should be roasted (fried) in a clear vegetable oil, e.g. peanut oil, which should be replaced as soon as it starts to deteriorate (when free fatty acids exceed 1%).
-The oil is brought to a temperature of approximately 300 - 310F (149C) and is kept on the heat source while cashews are immersed in the hot oil for a period of 2-3 minutes.
-Any lowering of the temperature of the oil by the immersion of the cashews will not require any lengthening of the roasting period.
-The kernels must be stirred several times during roasting.
+Roasting Procedure: The kernels should be roasted in a clear vegetable oil, e.g. peanut oil, which should be replaced as soon as it starts to deteriorate (when free fatty acids exceed 1%).
+The oil is brought to a temperature of 300 - 310F (149C) and is kept on the heat source while cashews are immersed in the hot oil for a period of 3 minutes.
+Any lowering of the temperature of the oil by the immersion of the cashews will not require any lengthening of the 3-minute roasting period.
 Adjustments in time and temperature are recommended when roasting butts, splits, and small kernels.

-Defects
+Defects: